practical-scientific-computing/practical-scientific-computing.github.io/python/00-intro.md

 tutorials, we will make use of Python 3.

 One word of caution when writing python scripts that will be run in mixed
-environments: some systems (at the time of this wrting: RHEL/CentOS, Debian, Ubuntu) package Python version 2.x as the default 'python' and version 3.x as 'python3' whereas other systems (Archlinux, Gentoo, etc) package version 3.x as 'python' and legacy versions as 'python2'.
+environments: some systems (at the time of this writing: RHEL/CentOS, Debian, Ubuntu) package Python version 2.x as the default 'python' and version 3.x as 'python3' whereas other systems (Archlinux, Gentoo, etc) package version 3.x as 'python' and legacy versions as 'python2'.
 Always be aware of your programming